 After the first unexcused absence, the final grade will be dropped one full letter.
 After the third unexcused absence, the student will receive a failing final grade.
 An excused absence is one confirmed by a note from the Dean's Office, Student Services, or verified by a Doctor's note within 24 hours of the illness.
 Documentation is required for sports.
-Missed portions of class count as unexcused absences as follows: 1) more than 15 minutes late for class, 2) failure to return from break, 3) leaving class more than a half hour or more early, and 4) tardiness, being 5 to 15 minutes late for class, more than 3 times.
+Missed portions of class count as unexcused absences as follows: 1) more than 15minutes late for class, 2) failure to return from break, 3) leaving class more than a half hour or more early, and 4) tardiness, being 5 to 15 minutes late for class, more than 3 times.

 - 2. Aesthetic Analysis I is 20% of your grade, and Field Aesthetic Analysis II is 25% of your grade. - 3.
 The Modern Classic Power Point Presentation is 15% of your grade. - 4.
-Exhibit Review I counts for 15% of your grade, and Review II 20%. - 5.
-Peer Groups I and II each count for 5% of your grade.
+Each exhibit Review I, Review II and Reviewing the Reviewers is 10%. - 5.
+Each Peer Group I and II is 5% of your grade.